 - On arrival, please report to the unit or ward reception area

 - Visitors will be informed about what to expect and about social distancing and wearing personal protective equipment (PPE).
 Good hand hygiene (handwashing) is needed

 - Visitors will need to wear a mask (or face covering) and will be offered gloves (hand washing facilities and sanitiser will also be available).
 The mask must not be touched or removed during the visit; if you need to replace a mask during the visit, we will be happy to provide replacements

 - Anyone showing symptoms of COVID-19, or who has been advised by the Test and Trace service to self-isolate, must not visit

 - Visiting outside the unit is preferable and social distancing measures must be adhered to.
 Visitors should use hand sanitiser on arrival and departure

 - A suitable room will be provided for any indoor visit.
 This room will be cleaned before and after the visit.
-Personal protective equipment (PPE) and a clinical waste bin will be available in the room.
+PPE and a clinical waste bin will be available in the room.

 We ask for your help in respecting these rules and remind visitors that it's not okay to abuse our staff.
 We are supportive of the step-down of national COVID restrictions and we want to support the recovery of our patients by keeping the risk of COVID coming into hospital settings to a minimum.
 We hope you recognise the value of our approach and find it helpful.

 - The Coronavirus section on the gov.uk website